 This will open a XML wizard.
 Click Next button

 Every XML file has to be processed using a Valid XML Definition (or XSD).
-Please define the XML definition in second page.
-In this example we want to save our XML file using Entity relation so, we are selecting first option.
+Please define the XML definition in the second page.
+In this example we want to save our XML file using Entity relation so, we are selecting the first option.

 Once you click on the Finish button, XML Generator Transformation will be added to the mapping designer.

 Now let me add all the fields from Source Qualifier to XML Generator Transformation

 Next, Drag and drop the target definition from Targets folder to the mapping designer.
 Next, connect the XML Generator Transformation data output to XML_Output field in Target table.

 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.

 Step 4: Create a Workflow for XML Generator Transformation in Informatica

 After we finish creating the Mapping, we have to create the workflow for it.
 Power Center Workflow manager provides two approaches to create a workflow.